How Do Digital Advertising Auctions Impact Product Prices?

 where

 This term denotes the expected profit from on-platform consumers that a firm would expect to make by setting a posted price at $p$ when all other firms set a posted price $p'$.
 The term integrates over $v' = \max_{j \neq i} v_j$, which is the highest value the consumer has for any other firm besides $i$.
 Since the firm must concede utility $\max(v' - p', 0)$ to the threat of the on-platform consumer going to the competitor, the firm setting price $p$ will bid $\min(v - \max(v' - p', 0), p)$.
-The highest competitor bids $(\min(v' - \max(v-p,0), p'))_+$, where $(\cdot)_+$ denotes the nonnegative part.
-It turns out that with some casework, we can simplify this expression for the on-platform sales further:
+The highest competitor bids $(\min(v' - \max(v-p,0), p'))_+$.